Make Unusual Thanksgiving Side Dishes

 - 5 cups water or broth (or mixed) for cooking orzo

-- 1Place olive oil in a large skillet over medium heat, add onion and saute until onion becomes translucent, stirring occasionally.Add garlic and saute for one to two more minutes.Advertisement
+- 1Add garlic and saute for one to two more minutes.Place olive oil in a large skillet over medium heat, add onion and saute until onion becomes translucent, stirring occasionally.Advertisement

 - 2Add cubed squash and stir.Advertisement

 - 3Allow to simmer for about 10 minutes or until squash is just fork tender.
 Do not overcook.Add chicken broth, wine, and sage.